hadronized/spectra/README.md

 ## Hacking

-Because **spectra** exists to help me writing demos, I don’t usually accepts PR on that project, since I want to be the only one working on my demo.
+Because **spectra** exists to help me writing demos, I don’t usually accept PR on that project, since I want to be the only one working on my demo.
 However, as I love Open Source, if you really provide a useful patch or a very nice idea, I shall merge it.
 But hush… ;)